DragosGeornoiu/Multithreading-ConveyorBelt/README.md

 Both FactorySupplier and Worker classes could of used conveyorBelt.notify() instead of conveyorBelt.notifyAll(), since they are Mutual Exclusive, wanting to acquire lock on same object.
-However, the performance impact is very small for using notifyAll() instead of notify() and generally it is prefered since it is less error prone.
+However, the performance impact is very small for using notifyAll() instead of notify() and generally it is preferred since it is less error prone.

+Decided of using a boolean flag to control the execution of the threads (FactorySupplier and Worker) instead of using Thread.currentThread().isInterrupted.
+The advantage of using Thread.currentThread().isInterrupted and interrupt() is that if the code finds itself in an interruptable blocking call (like Thread.sleep for example) you will actually be able to break out of these right away.
+If you use a flag and only call the method that sets the flag to false, you have to wait for the blocking operation to finish and then you can check your flag (Calling interrupt will provide the same behavior).
+However using a separate flag makes the code more extensible.
+At some point in application's life there might be a need for other third-party libraries.
+Those libraries will silently reset interruption flag.
+Using separate flag solves that.